 Faculty Affiliation

 The Center draws on the expertise and experience of faculty members from multiple departments and the library at OSU, covering Northern Africa, West Asia, Central Asia, South Asia, and other Muslim-majority areas of the world.
-The fields of expertise listed under each person’s name will inform prospective students about the areas of specialty they could pursue in graduate programs at OSU, and which departments have Middle East studies as a permanent part of their curriculum.
+Their research establishes Ohio State in national and international networks of scholarship related to the Middle East and they ensure their departments have Middle East studies as an active part of their curriculum.
+They often connect our community to the Middle East region, as well, through their fieldwork, or their research in unique library collections in the Middle East.

+The following Ohio State University faculty members are affiliated with the Middle East Studies Center.
 NOTE: Please send mail to the faculty member's office in their department, rather than sending it to the Middle East Studies Center

 Yiğit Akın, Ph.D., Ohio State University